-- Remember grammatical context of passages. - Remember Scriptural patterns for the terms "leavened" and "unleavened" and how these terms would link to "type" and "antitype" patterns, such as: - i.
+- Remember grammatical context of passages. - 2.
+Remember Scriptural patterns for the terms "leavened" and "unleavened" and how these terms would link to "type" [shadow picture] and "antitype" [true] patterns, such as: - i.
 "Leaven" in the Scriptures most often representing sin. - ii.
 "Leaven" also representing the change and growth necessary to be fit for the kingdom of heaven. - iii.
 "Unleavening" as representing the ridding oneself of sin.